youssefmohammed0/STM32-CustomBootloader/README.md

 ### Integrating the Bootloader:
 1. Build the bootloader and application using Visual Studio Code development environment.
-2. Flash the compiled bootloader to the STM32 microcontroller.
+2. Flash the compiled bootloader to sectors 0 and 1 of the STM32 microcontroller's internal flash memory.
 3. Utilize the Python utility to flash the main application firmware to the desired memory location—internal flash, SRAM, or external memory—and perform updates as needed.

 ## Conclusion